ksilin/quarkusconfigrules/README.md

 ### Error aggregation

 While we value rapid feedback, complete feedback is even more preferable.
 We do not fail on the first rule violation.
-We aggregate all violations, so they can be fixed all at once, saving precious cycle time.
+We aggregate all violations, so they can be reviewed and fixed all at once, saving precious cycle time.

 ### Profiles and prefixes